 No, it is a refundable credit.

-Can I claim ERC if I received a loan from PPP?
+Can I claim the ERC if I received a PPP loan?

 The ERC cannot be claimed for wages used to obtain a PPP loan.

 Yes, self-employed individuals are eligible for the ERC.